 Merriam (2009) states that "documents of all types can help the researcher uncover meaning, develop understanding, and discover insights relevant to the research problem" (p.
 163).
 The data was gathered online; the research accessed the official internet site of each of the organizations targeted for the study in order to collect relevant information for this study.
+When you cite specific parts of a source, provides author-date citation and page number.

-Level 2 Heading: Flush Left, Bold, Title case Data Analysis Heading, 14-point
+Data Analysis Heading: Flush Left, Bold, Title case Heading, 14-point